amzn/buy-with-prime-automate-tenant-validation/README.md

 `buy-with-prime-automate-tenant-validation` is a jest package which contains two logic — to assume a role with session tag and to perform operations against Amazon DynamoDB.
 The essence of test runner  `buy-with-prime-automate-tenant-validation` is that it creates two IAM Assume-Role session, one with the matching tenant identifier with the target data and the other with not matching id.
 The first session should successfully perform all the operations while the second one would fail with AccessDenied response.

 ## How to get started

+### Prerequisites

+1. Please set up AWS credential in the desired environment.
+It can be configuring AWS CLI in your local terminal or setting the right IAM Role for AWS compute resources such as Lambda.
+2. Create an IAM Role which will be assumed to perform the test.
+Since the test itself will be mainly conducted for IAM Assume-role session’s tag, it is suggested that the role holds full access to the AWS service that you desire to test (i.e. DynamoDB)
+3. Create sample data in the target with the mockup tenant Id.

+### Configure the test runner
 1. Clone this repository
     ```
     git clone https://github.com/amzn/buy-with-prime-automate-tenant-validation.git